unah254/Notes/Django/introduction.md

     ` MIDDLE_WARE` : For authentication and has a specific order

   . urls.py - Setting up routes.
 Url patterns use regular expressions.
-Each app has it's own url file . wsgi.py - priary development platform for django
-  . manage.py - the Cli client, wrapper of django-admin.
+Each app has it's own url file . wsgi.py - primary development platform for django . manage.py - the Cli client, wrapper of django-admin.
 It's localised to this specific project that's used to run migrations, run dev serever e.t.c
+  . models.py - Models are created here
+  . views.py  -  Where index, details are created.
+Templates can be loaded here.